amazon-ion/ion-schema/docs/isl-2-0/spec.md

 ### Standard Syntax

 The `annotations` constraint specifies the type and/or constraints for all annotations of a value.
-[The annotations themselves are symbols _tokens_](https://amzn.github.io/ion-docs/docs/spec.html#annot) but will be represented as a non-null list of non-null, un-annotated symbol _values_ for the purpose of validation.
+[The annotations themselves are symbols _tokens_](https://amzn.github.io/ion-docs/docs/spec.html#annot) but will be considered a non-null list of non-null, un-annotated symbol _values_ for the purpose of validation.
 The list of annotation symbols must match the given type.

 {% capture sample_code %}